wp-plugins/os-integration/readme.txt

 == Description ==
 User's have all kinds of devices these days and your site needs to look the best it can when being displayed, pinned or added to your users system.

+WordPress 4.3 has introduced the "Site Icon" option in settings but it's far too limited, OS Integration does what it can't!

 OS Integration supports the following features: